lukearmstrong/lukearmstrong.co.uk/_posts/2012-11-18-getting-started-with-ubuntu-server.markdown

 ---
 layout: post
-date: 2012-11-18 12:00
+date: 2012-11-18 13:00
-title: "Linode: Ubuntu 12.04 LTS"
-description: "Getting started with Ubuntu Server 12.04 LTS"
+title: "Getting started with Ubuntu Server"
-published: false
+description: "Here are the steps I take when setting up a server.
+Basic configuration, security considerations and firewall rules."
 ---